 Some medical studies suggest that there may be a hormonal component to irritable bowel syndrome, which may result in changes in IBS symptoms – for better or worse – during pregnancy or menstruation.
-It has been estimated that approximately 80% of all those who receive a diagnosis of irritable bowel syndrome have an overgrowth of bacteria in the intestines; treatment of the disease often involves the use of antibiotics to control bacterial growth.
+It has been estimated that approximately 80% of all those diagnosed with irritable bowel syndrome have an overgrowth of bacteria in the intestines; treating the disease often involves using antibiotics to control bacterial growth.

 Is IBS a Disability?

 Individuals who are not able to control their irritable bowel syndrome symptoms usually have pretty significant restrictions in their activities of daily living.
 Although IBS is a commonly diagnosed condition, it can nonetheless be a severe impairment.
 Even if your IBS is not currently disabling, it could be in the future.

 If you can prove that you suffer from IBS symptoms that are painful, disruptive, and distracting enough to keep you from working a full-time job, such as severe abdominal pain, you may qualify for long-term disability or Social Security Disability benefits.

 To prove to the disability insurance company that your IBS is disabling, your medical records need to show how your IBS symptoms are so severe that they interfere with your ability to work.
 For example, if your constipation, abdominal pain, and cramping interfere with your ability to focus and work at an acceptable pace, the insurance company should take these limitations into account in evaluating your disability claim.